 What Is A Demand-Side Platform (DSP)?

 An easy way to understand how DSPs operate is to think of them as stockbrokers.
-In the same way investors use brokers to purchase stock from companies via the stock exchange, media buyers use DSPs to purchase ad inventory from publishers through the ad exchange.
+In the same way investors use stockbrokers to purchase stock from companies via the stock exchange, media buyers use DSPs to purchase ad inventory from publishers through the ad exchange.

-- Auto-optimize campaigns to increase ROI.
+- Auto-optimize (via algorithms) the campaigns to increase ROIs.

 - Provide real-time reporting via advanced analytics.

-How Do DSPs Work?
+How Do Demand-Side Platforms (DSPs) Work?

 A user, who is about 30 years old and a big sports fan living in New York, accesses a website.
 The website sends an ad request to the supply-side platform (SSP), which then sends the request to the ad exchange.
 The ad exchange then tells the DSPs that an impression is available on a website and starts the bidding process.